Helping others learn to grow

 Long-term membership in the program is encouraged.
 It is hoped that program participants will choose to volunteer well beyond the number of hours required for certification, continuing to develop new skills, increase their knowledge, exchange ideas and forge new friendships.

-The service undertaken by Master Gardeners varies according to community needs, as well as the abilities and interests of the individuals.
-Some current Master Gardener projects include events, presentation of programs to garden clubs and other groups, basic-gardening lecture series, and plant sale.
+The services undertaken by Master Gardeners varies according to community needs, as well as the abilities and interests of the individuals.
+Some current Master Gardener projects include events, presentation of programs to garden clubs and other groups, basic gardening lecture series, and plant sales.
 Volunteers also lend their expertise at various community gardens.

-Watch the video below and hear one persons reason for becoming a Master Gardener.
+Watch the video below to learn more about becoming a Master Gardener: